 - 1 package (8 oz) Cool Whip, thawed

-- Preheat oven to 350 degrees F. Crush the Oreos until they’re fine crumbs.
+- Crush the Oreos until they’re fine crumbs.
 Pour melted butter over the top and stir with a fork to combine.
-Press into lightly greased pie pan and bake at 350 degrees for 5 to 7 minutes, or until set.
+Press into pie pan firmly and place in the freezer while you prepare the filling.

 - Sprinkle half of the chopped peanuts over the bottom of the cooled pie crust.
 Drizzle half of the chocolate all around the bottom of the pie plate.
 It doesn't have to be perfect!